 In case you would like to restore the guest session, just remove the file 50-no-guest.conf from the directory /etc/lightdm/lightdm.conf.d and restart the machine.
 You will get the guest session back!

-Anyone who uses the guest session to sign into your Ubuntu machine has no privileges to change the file belonging to other users.
-However, there was a security issue reported earlier with a lightdm package which allows a guest user to access restricted files of the system.
+Anyone who uses the guest session to sign in to your Ubuntu machine has no privileges to change the file belonging to other users.
+However, there was a security issue reported earlier with a lightdm package that allows a guest user to access restricted files of the system.
 You may feel that having a guest account does not make sense when you know that you are the only person who accesses your Ubuntu machine.
 In either case, I hope this tutorial helps you to get rid of the guest account.